-PART 12 – Research Pilot Aggregate Program (250-RICR-90-00-12)
+Research Pilot Aggregate Program

-These rules and regulations are promulgated pursuant to R.I.
+These Rules and Regulations are promulgated pursuant to R.I.
 Gen. Laws Title 20, R.I.
 Gen. Laws Chapters 42-17.1, 42-17.6, and 42-17.7, and in accordance with R.I.
 Gen. Laws § 42-35-18(b)(5), Administrative Procedures Act, as amended.

-The terms and provisions of these Rules and Regulations shall be liberally construed to permit the Department to effectuate the purposes of state law, goals, and policies.
+The terms and provisions of these Rules and Regulations shall be liberally construed to permit the Department to effectuate the purposes of State law, goals, and policies.

 If any provision of these Rules and Regulations, or the application thereof to any person or circumstances, is held invalid by a court of competent jurisdiction, the validity of the remainder of the Rules and Regulations shall not be affected thereby.